 - Promotes better practices for improved family-centered care

-It was obvious to me after learning these benefits that every parent should learn how to massage their baby.
-I then received my certification as an infant massage instructor in 2013 and am excited to share with you the art of infant massage. 🙂
+It was apparent to me after learning these benefits that every parent should learn how to massage their baby.
+I then received my certification as an infant massage instructor in 2013 and am excited to share the art of infant massage with you.

 1. Quiet Alert State

 The best time to massage your baby is when your baby is in the Quiet Alert State.
 This is when your baby is awake, quiet, alert, and looking around.
-He or she is ready to engage with you and learn something new.
+They are ready to engage with you and learn something new.

 2. Materials You Will Need

-- Using natural oils on the skin helps avoid friction during massage.
-Natural, cold-pressed, or organic oils such as sweet almond, apricot, sesame, sunflower, or grapeseed oil will nourish your baby’s skin and give a very smooth and pleasant feeling.
+Using natural oils on the skin helps avoid friction during massage.
+Natural, cold-pressed, or organic oils such as sweet almond, apricot, sesame, sunflower, or grape-seed oil nourish your baby’s skin and give a smooth and pleasant feeling.
 Do not use mineral oil-based lotions, peanut oil, or baby powder for infant massage.
-The use of unscented oil is preferred because babies put their hands in their mouths and they also need to be able to recognize their parents scent.
+The use of unscented oil is preferred because babies put their hands in their mouths, and they also need to be able to recognize their parent’s scent.

-- If you suspect an allergy, you may want to perform a patch test by placing a small amount of oil on your infant’s wrist and leave it for 20-30 minutes.
+If you suspect an allergy, you may want to perform a patch test by placing a small amount of oil on your infant’s wrist and leaving it for 20-30 minutes.
 Redness may indicate a reaction.

-- Since baby will be sans clothes, have a soft blanket to wrap around baby to keep him or her warm during the routine.
+Since baby will be sans clothes, have a soft blanket to wrap around baby to keep them warm during the routine.

 3. Comfortable Environment

-It’s best to be in a room that has good lighting and is a warm and comfortable temperature.
-(You obviously need to see what you are doing during the massage and we don’t want baby to get cold.)
-It’s also nice if you have some soothing music playing or white noise in the background.
+It’s best to be in a room with good lighting and a warm and comfortable temperature.
+(You need to see what you are doing during the massage and we don’t want baby to get cold.)
+It’s also nice to have soothing music or white noise in the background.
 Try to remove any distracting or loud noises if possible.